 Interreligious Research Stream Leader: A/Prof Salih Yucel (email@example.com)

-Dr Miller is currently researching child sexual abuse in the Catholic Church and the related topic of designing an integrity system for the Church.
-On the subject of child sexual abuse Virginia has an audience in the general public and academia.
+Dr Miller has just completed research into child sexual abuse in the Catholic Church.
+Her book is called Child Sexual Abuse Inquiries and the Catholic Church: Reassessing the Evidence.
+You can download a PDF copy of her book here.
 Her article Child Sexual Abuse and the Roman Catholic Church in Australia Today was published in by three different media outlets including the Australian National Broadcaster, and the Italian press.
-It was also published on Abundant Life.
+It was also published in Abundant Life.

-Virginia has published an academic version of this work in the recent edition of St Mark’s Review.
-She has been invited to make the following contribution, “Toward an Integrity System for the Anglican Church” for the Journal of Anglican Studies (Cambridge University Press).
-She was recently a keynote speaker at the National Theological Educators Conference in Australia, speaking on child sexual abuse inquiries and integrity systems.
+An academic version of the article was published in St Mark’s Review.
+Her article, “Child Sexual Abuse, Integrity Systems and the Anglican Church: Truth, Justice and Love,” co-authored with Prof. Seumas Miller, is forthcoming in the Journal of Anglican Studies (Cambridge University Press).
+She was a keynote speaker at the National Theological Educators Conference in Australia, speaking on child sexual abuse inquiries and integrity systems.

 The book brings the political theologies of Evangelical Anglican theologian Oliver O’Donovan and Greek Orthodox theologian Christos Yannaras into critical dialogue.
 O’Donovan’s political theology centres on the notion of the divinely authorised political act and posits that the function of secular government within the context of salvation history is to enact judgment, defined as a moral discrimination between right and wrong.
 Yannaras’ political theology, in contrast, centres the notion of authentic existence in accordance to, and in communion with, the “Trinitarian prototype of existence”—the self-transcendent, self-giving communion of loving interpersonal relationship made a historical reality through the incarnation.
 The book will examine the ways in which O’Donovan’s and Yannaras’ Evangelical and Orthodox theological commitments respectively, along with their distinct political contexts (the UK and Greece), have shaped their differing perceptions of political ontology and the telos of politics within the divine economy.